-The package typically must include two clear pieces of ID (front and back), a recent copy of your personal credit history, and all documentation which will corroborate your position.
+The package typically must include two clear pieces of ID (front and back), a recent copy of your personal credit history, and all documentation that will corroborate your position.

-It’s best to include a covering letter summarizing your claim in point form as well.
+It’s best to include a cover letter summarizing your claim in point form as well.

 Assuming you got it right the first time, you should hear back from both credit bureaus in four to six weeks.

 You will be pleasantly surprised by the result!

 If you wish to have this done professionally, you may use our services.
 We expect turnaround and results in a week or less.
 And because we have done this so many times, we get it right the first time and save you time and energy.

 Case Studies – Canadians Rebuilding Their Credit Score After a Consumer Proposal

 We help lots of Canadians rebuild their personal credit scores after filing a consumer proposal or personal bankruptcy.
 Here are several recent examples (names changed for the privacy of course) from our client base where we increased their score in a very short period of time.

 - Manuel 607 to 676.
 Six months after he completed his consumer proposal.